-This course looks at the psychological and social processes that characterize effective leaders.
-We will learn about leadership in relationship to psychological exchanges between leaders and followers, and situations/behaviors that make some people more effective leaders than others.
+Reviews the psychological and social processes that characterize effective leaders.
+Students will learn about leadership in relationship to psychological exchanges between leaders and followers, and situations/behaviors that make some people more effective leaders than others.
 Some key factors that will be studied include psychological theories related to leadership, importance of teamwork, role of power, motivation, role of emotional intelligence, expectations of leaders, and various factors affecting future leadership in the 21st century.
 All of this will be studied from a Christian perspective of servant leadership.

-PSY 245 - Life-Span Psychology
+PSY 245 - LifeSpan Psychology

-This course is designed to explore human development from conception through death, looking at human development using the bio-psycho-social model from a Christian worldview.
+Explores human development from conception through death, looking at human development using the bio-psycho-social model from a Christian worldview.
 It will be explored how we as humans share developmental similarities, yet are unique due to various factors such as temperament, personality, etc. Most importantly, new information will be learned on what students already know, confirming how we are "fearfully and wonderfully made" as image bearers of God.